golincode/sharepoint-oauth-app-client/docs/SPFolder.md

 }
 ```

-## Get the subfolders
+## Get subfolders
-Gets all the subFolders of a SharePoint Folder
+Gets all the Folders within a SharePoint Folder

 ```php
 <?php